VietCPQ94/react-signify/README.md

 ### watch

-Feature that allows to track the value changes of Signify safely.
+Feature allows to track the value changes of Signify safely.

 ```tsx
 import { signify } from 'react-signify';